orchid00/git_for_humans/002_presentation.md

 Great way to introduce Git terms.
 [This presentation has been slightly modified from the original]().

 ## Discussion
+- Can you think of a situation where you will collaborate using Git?
+- Can you list some benefits of using an automated version control system?
 - What are some of the new Git terms mentioned?
-- Can you think of a situation where you will collaborate using Git?